-Process held:

-Submission details:

-Removal and replacement of concrete base.

-A nonconformity report for each location with the proposed method and precautions to prevent damage.

-The Administrator will consider the submitted documents before authorising release of the Hold Point.
+Process held: Removal and replacement of concrete base.
+Submission details: A nonconformity report for each location with the proposed method and precautions to prevent damage.
+Release of Hold Point: The Administrator will consider the submitted documents before authorising release of the Hold Point.